paulLeClair/P-Engine/README.md

 ### Vulkan Backend

 The design of the backend is still very unfinished - probably a whole bunch of re-architecting is going to be required, but the general idea is to almost treat the graphics engine as a compiler, where the backend-agnostic scene data is our front-end representation (to be translated) and the Vulkan backend data is the target.
-The specification of the scene describes a well-defined set of desired graphics operations on a well-defined set of graphics data, and all the user has to do is this initial specification (plus providing info about how to update data frame-to-frame), and the engine converts that to the equivalent set of data structures and logic that is required to perform those user-defined operations on the user-defined data for a particular backend API.
+The specification of the scene describes a well-defined set of desired graphics operations on a well-defined set of graphics data.
+All the user has to do is this initial specification (including info about how to update data frame-to-frame), and the engine converts that to the equivalent set of data structures and logic that is required to perform those user-defined operations on the user-defined data for a particular backend API.
+It will also provide any other required functionality for supporting a dynamic scene (adding/removing elements in between frames, etc).

+The actual conversion process from scene resources to backend resources is referred to as "baking" (common terminology for render graph architectures) - this whole process is very much WIP and is actually the main focal point of work being done on my private development repo.
+The idea is to break off the baking process for each scene resource into a separate class, and then backend implementations will override those scene resource baking methods to do whatever needs to be done for the graphics API it's using.

+For now, there are mainly Vulkan-specific versions of many of the scene resources, and all the composite resources end up just being collections of either VulkanBuffers or VulkanImages.

+This section will be expanded once the next update comes, which will include simple scene bake processes that should hopefully allow for the application to render simple 3D scenes.

 ## External Libraries